wiedmann-trey/chilljoy-bot/README.md

   help       Shows help
-  join       Adds you to the list of users. mind       Gives a mindfulness exercise to help improve mental health. posture    Gives info about sitting with a healthy posture task       Turns on or off task reminders. wrist      Gives a stretch to help prevent wrist injury
+  join       Adds you to the list of users. mind       Gives a mindfulness exercise to help improve mental health. posture    Gives info about sitting with a healthy posture. task       Turns on or off task reminders. wrist      Gives a stretch to help prevent wrist injury